Air Fryer Fish Sticks

 Which Air Fryer Did I Use?

-I originally bought a NuWave Air Fryer and used it a few times to make Air Fryer Spicy Sweet Potato Fries.
-Then I discovered the Cuisinart Convection Air Fryer Toaster Oven which is the one I used for this recipe.
+I love the Cuisinart Convection Air Fryer Toaster Oven which is the one I used for this recipe.
 This air fryer has a larger basket, which lets me fit 16 fish sticks, and I find this model very easy to use.
 I also like the convenience of having an air fryer that stays out on the counter.
 If you have a smaller air fryer model you might not be able to fit quite so many fish sticks.
-(Air fryer links are affiliate links.
-I’m not trying to convince you to buy an air fryer; you can follow the cooking instructions for Whole Wheat Panko and Almond Crusted Oven-Baked Fish Sticks if you want to cook the fish sticks in the oven.)
-Use Air Fryer Recipes to see the other Air Fryer recipes on this site.
+(Air fryer links are affiliate links.)

-Serve hot with Ultra Easy Double Dill Tartar Sauce or your favorite tartar sauce!
+- Serve hot with Double Dill Homemade Tartar Sauce or your favorite tartar sauce!

 More Tasty Low-Carb Fish Dinners: